neelsmith/precise-writer/README.md

 # precise-writer #

-A virtual machine running Ubuntu 12.04 with some basic tools for writing.
+A virtual machine running Ubuntu 14.04 (LTS) with some basic tools for writing.

 ## Prerequisites ##